 Difference Between Average Velocity and Instantaneous Velocity

 Velocity is a fundamental concept in physics that describes both the speed and direction of an object's motion.
-Now, when studying motion, we often need to distinguish between average velocity and instantaneous velocity, as these two concepts provide different insights into how objects move.
-Understanding the difference between average velocity and instantaneous velocity is crucial for comprehending motion in physics, engineering, and everyday life.
+When studying motion, we often need to distinguish between average velocity and instantaneous velocity, as these two concepts provide different insights into how objects move.
+Understanding the difference between average velocity and instantaneous velocity is crucial for comprehending motion in physics, engineering, and everyday life Surprisingly effective..

 What is Average Velocity?